What do you do when someone dies

 Following someone’s death, you may be tasked with handling their estate, which is essentially everything owned by a person who has died.
 The estate may be made up of the following:

 - Money in a bank or building society account.
 This could include money paid out on a life insurance policy.

 - Money owed to the person who has died.

 - Assets – for example, their home.

 - Personal possessions – for example, their car or jewellery.

-If the person who died owes money to other people – for example, on a credit card, for fuel, for rent or a mortgage – this comes out of the estate.
+If the person who died owes money or has undisclosed debts – for example, on a credit card, for fuel, rent or a mortgage – this comes out of the estate.

 The estate of the person who has died is usually passed to surviving relatives and friends, either according to instructions in the will, or if the person dies without leaving a will, according to certain legal rules called the rules of intestacy.

 Read our guide to writing a will, including what happens if someone dies without one.

 What if I’m the executor of the will?